eic/EICrecon/RECON/plugins/BarrelEMCal/README.md

 This takes in objects of type _edm4hep::SimCalorimeterHit_ and produces objects of type _edm4hep::RawCalorimeterHit_.
 The Gaudi algorithm is generic so that it can be used with any calorimeter detector.
-For puposes of illustration, I focus on the Barrel EECAL detector.
+For puposes of illustration, I focus on the Barrel EMCAL detector.

-The simulated data file can be probed for the collection names and corresponding data types like this:
+Note that the simulated data file can be probed for the collection names and corresponding data types like this:

 ~~~